ahmeda1955/sass-independent-study/entries/entry07.md

 After you get your input and output files set up.
 What that does is tell Sass  to watch the file and update the CSS every time the Sass file changes.
 Yes, that would happen regardless, when you type into input save, and refresh.
-However, that command saves you from all the hassle and makes life easier by allowing you to see real-time changes to your output.css file as you type into your index.scss file.
+However, that command saves you from all the hassle and makes life easier by allowing you to see real-time changes to your `output.css` file as you type into your `index.scss` file.
 It's actually pretty cool to see too!

 That's a screenshot of my output.css file to give you an idea of how thingws are.

 <img src="../images/Screenshot (11).png"/>

 Sass did all that for me.
-I never typed anything into output.css.
+I never typed anything into `output.css`.
 I type intpo the input file and after running the --watch command I saw all my work get converted and transferred to the output file.